 Through the overgrown path for a short distance leads you to the small plateau of a look out, perfect for shooting sunrise beyond the bridge — a bridge possibly less talked about than others in NSW, but as stunning as any, anywhere.

-Photo tip: Twilight is the best light, so you’ll have about forty mins to shoot the sky and car trails ahead of sunrise and about two minutes to shoot the cresting sun.
+Photo tip: Twilight is the best light, so you’ll have about 40 mins to shoot the sky and car trails ahead of sunrise and about 2 minutes to shoot the cresting sun.
 Make sure you’re there and all set up in plenty of time to avoid rushing the track.

 - Head torch

 - A well thought out plan